 And depending on the usage, foot traffic, and where it lays, the rug's pile can significantly influence its durability and suitability.

 The pile height of a carpet is measured using a small ruler or a measuring device going from the top surface of the backing to the top of the pile.
-Remember While measuring the pile, the backing's surface is not included.
-The pile is solely the soft surface that rises from the backing of the rug.
+Remember, While measuring the pile, the backing's surface is not included.
+The pile is solely the soft surface that rises from the rug's backing.

 Why rug pile height makes a difference:

-Pile height impacts a rug in many ways, the two major beings in its durability and maintenance.
+Pile height impacts a rug in many ways, the two major being its durability and maintenance.
 It is worth noticing that the carpet pile height is not a determiner of the rug's quality.
 A thick pile does not necessarily mean the carpet will be of high quality.
 Some of the finest artisan rugs have a low pile.
-However, the pile height plays into the individual purpose and utility that you buy a rug for.
+However, the pile height plays into the individual purpose and utility that you buy a rug.
 For example, high-traffic areas can benefit from rugs with some density.